 fun requestUsageStatsPermission(context: Context) {

-// Redirect the user to the system settings screen
+// Direct user to the specific settings page

 val intent = Intent(Settings.ACTION_USAGE_ACCESS_SETTINGS)